 Johnson Controls supplies the Lincoln Mercury division of Ford Motor Company with our CCS product for installation in the Lincoln Navigator sports utility vehicles, while NHK supplies our CCS product to Toyota Motor Corporation for use in the Lexus LS 430 and Toyota Celsior luxury automobiles.
 We began shipments to Lear in November 2001 for the Lincoln Blackwood luxury utility vehicle, where our CCS product is a standard feature (100% installation) for the first time.
-Ford announced in March 2002 that the Lincoln Blackwood will be a limited production vehicle and is expected to cease production in December 2002.

 In January 2002, we announced that our CCS product would be available as an option in the newly-designed 2003 model year Ford Expedition sport utility vehicle.
 We expect to commence product shipments to Lear for installation in the 2003 Ford Expedition in March 2002, which will be available at dealer showrooms in early summer 2002.
-In March 2002, we announced that our CCS product would be offered as an option on the 2003 model year Infiniti Q45 and M45 luxury sedans and the all-new 2003 model year Lincoln Aviator sports utility vehicle.
 We are working with many other automotive manufacturers and their seat suppliers to have our CCS product included in other models commencing with the 2003 model year and beyond.